lsmitchell/weather/README.md

 `pytest weatherDisplay/tests/`

-The tests use pytest.
-Run the tests by calling `pytest weatherDisplay/tests/`
+The tests use pytest and the django testing framework.